 NZ is not a Christian country.
-Our government and our education system are secular.
+Our government, healthcare, police, military, legal and education systems are secular.
 We have no official religion and less than 50% of us are Christian, with far less than that actually attending church.

 14. “It didn’t do me any harm”